 Each member of the University community is asked to be observant and pay attention to descriptions of persons, including clothing worn, and vehicles, including license plate numbers.
-Any suspicious person observed in or around your residence facility, classroom, office, or work area should be reported to UMBPD immediately at 410-706-6882 (6-6882 or 911 from an on-campus phone), or by pushing the red emergency button on any blue light emergency phone.
+Any suspicious person observed in or around your residence facility, classroom, office, or work area should be reported to UMBPD immediately at 410-706-6882 (6-6882 from an on-campus phone), or by pushing the red emergency button on any blue light emergency phone.
 A blue light phones is not a panic button - tell the police communications operator the location and nature of the emergency so they can send help.
+In an emergency, always call 911.